 The Accessibility of Ontarians with Disabilities Act, 2005 (AODA), is a law passed by the Ontario legislature that allows the government to develop specific standards of accessibility and to enforce them.
 The standards are made into laws called regulations, and they provide the details to help meet the goal of the AODA.
 The AODA is the foundation on which the standards are built.

 The purpose of the accessibility standards is to move organizations in Ontario forward on accessibility.
 The standards will set requirements in a number of key areas and will be reviewed at least every five years.
-New requirements may be added.
-Ontario will move step by step towards accessibility that is widespread and commonplace.
-The goal of the Act is to make the Province of Ontario completely accessible by 2025..
+The goal of the Act is to make the Province of Ontario completely accessible by 2025.

-The Integrated Accessibility Standard was released in the summer of 2011.
-This standard includes the Information and Communication Standards, the Employment Standard, and the Transportation Standard.
+The Integrated Accessibility Standard was released in the summer of 2011 and was recently updated in 2016 to include the Accessible Customer Service Standard, as well as the standards for: Information and Communication, Employment, Transportation and the Design of Public Spaces.
 The City of Barrie is committed to working towards being compliant with all of the standards under the AODA as they are introduced.
+For more information on the AODA or accessibility in Ontario, please visit the Ministry of Economic Development, Employment & Infrastructure.

 Accessibility and the City of Barrie